Christina Weltz

 About Me

-My surgical practice for the past twelve years has been exclusively in the area of breast disease, specifically in the diagnosis of breast cancer and the surgical treatment of all aspects of benign and malignant breast disease.
+My surgical practice is focused on breast disease, specifically the diagnosis of breast cancer and the surgical treatment of all aspects of benign and malignant breast disease.
 Each individual with breast cancer has a unique presentation, and breast cancer is a very heterogeneous condition.

 The primary goal of my practice is to carefully consider each individual’s situation in order to determine the best treatment plan.
 This includes thoroughly reviewing imaging studies which have been done, and determining if more are needed; considering whether surgery is the right first treatment, or whether other therapies such as chemotherapy or hormonal therapy should be used first; and reviewing biopsy information to learn as much as possible from already available pathology in order to make the best treatment recommendations.